-How do we get people to understand that even though they look perfectly “normal” they’ve got brain issues …. and that their not bad children and that we’re not bad parents.
+- How do we get people to understand that even though they look perfectly “normal” they’ve got brain issues … and that they are not bad children and that we are not bad parents?

-I want you guys to go look up on Instagram and hashtag Autism.
+- I want you guys to go look up on Instagram and hashtag Autism.
 You look up that hashtag and there are 11 million posts regarding Autism.
 Now do the same thing with FASD and you are going to be shocked.
-There’s only 10,000 posts about FASD so the challenge is raising awareness.
+There are only 10,000 posts about FASD so the challenge is raising awareness.

-To keep my teen safe in social interactions with others and advocate for her with professionals who not understand FASD symptoms.
+- To keep my teen safe in social interactions with others and advocate for her with professionals who do not understand FASD symptoms.

 Come back tomorrow, as caregivers share their greatest hopes for their children.